 Do you ever have moments when your coworker, designer, marketing consultant or coworker doesn’t understand what you want or are trying to say?
 Marketing communication is more than words, visuals can help get your point across and expedite getting what you want!
-At WMT, we spend a lot of time creating a how-to documents with pictures for clients and to teach other.
-We also share images in a text message or email to get right to what we need to show or have fixed.
+At WMT, we spend a lot of time creating how-to documents with pictures for clients to empower them to drive their marketing successfully.
+Internally, we also share images in text messages or emails to get right to what we need to show or have fixed.

 One of the simplest marketing stress reducers to speed up how people understand you is to use screenshots!